FrederickRider/AutoCompleteBubbleText/readme.md

         android:background="#FF666666"/>

 </LinearLayout>
 ````````````````

 ### You must override:

-getListView() - Once the ListView is created, you can fetch it and add it as a child to any other layout.
+getListView() - Once the ListView is created, you must fetch it and add it as a child of some other layout.

-# Customization
+## Customization

 You can customize most parts of the view.

-### You can, but don't need to, override the following methods:
+### You may also override the following methods:

 onCreateListView() - To return a custom ListView.